How to help someone living with dementia deal with the COVID-19 pandemic

-If you are in doubt as to how the person you’re caring for is feeling, you might also wish to try a visual aid, such as the face scale.
+If you are in doubt as to how the person you’re caring for is feeling, you might also wish to try a visual aid, such as a face scale.
 This can be used to help you identify how someone is feeling.
-If possible, get the person to point or indicate one of the faces on the scale to show which best represents their feeling of pain.

 Tips for explaining the lockdown to someone with dementia